chsakell/aspnet-core-identity/README.md

 ## Installation instructions

-The project is built with ASP.NET Core with Angular of the client side.
+The project is built with ASP.NET Core with Angular on the client side.
 1. **Visual Studio 2017**: Just open the solution and wait to install the npm packages before running
 2. **Without Visual Studio**:
     * `cd ./AspNetCoreIdentity` where the package.json file exist